 The work looks at cultural imprints, those that are well-known and also those that may be hidden or unacknowledged.
 Spradlin draws on material from the Body-Mind Centering® approach to embodiment to explore aspects of space, body configuration and body resonance; her experience as a choreographer and director help to focus this rich material toward questions of performance.

-This inquiry evolves from Spradlin's study of embodied embryology in combination with a study of Asian Medicine and movement philosophy.
+This inquiry developed from RoseAnne’s study of embodied embryology in combination with her work as a choreographer/ performer and her studies in choreographic theory.
 Through an experiential study of our embryological development we learn how to embody space - the space within us and the space through which we move.
-We are transformed in our embryological development; from genetic material of father and mother and the contribution of the cosmos we are created and grow; we change form as we develop; we become; we disappear; transformation in the present moment is always a possibility for us if we learn to embody and inhabit the space within ourselves.
+We are transformed in our embryological development; from genetic material we’ve been given, we change form as we develop.
+We appear; we disappear; transformation in the present moment is always a possibility for us if we learn to embody and inhabit the changing space within ourselves.
 How can we take this transformative self into performance?
 What are the possibilities?
 What is the performer's experience?
 The audience's experience?

 The desire for rich, transformative somatic work as part of arts training programs is growing across the U.S. and internationally, as artists recognize the power and relevance of heightened body consciousness in performance.
 Studies in body consciousness support the individual artist's need for body/mind integration and creative growth, while also allowing artists to access more profound levels of communication with audiences.
 With full embodiment, communication vibrates at the level of every cell and charges the space with meaning and potential.
 How can we expand our ability to engage through these powerful channels?